-Sunlight, as nature’s best disinfectant was clearing out the last few doppler shadows warning of hairspray goblins on the lurk, but already too late for this crew because everyone was still clinging by half-painted vitamin-deficient fingernails from some angelic reef in the mind of portents.
-That is to say, everyone on this wing of the Jesus & Mary Chain fan club of Lincoln Park, by classlessness design, had already picked sides.
+Sunlight, as nature’s best disinfectant, was clearing out the last few doppler shadows bridging the bellicose scenesters and hairspray goblins already on the lurk for the lapsed chances offered to the quick and the dead first and then to the able and the eager still catching up on some great escape plan as they race through black and white to emerge available on the market of blank souls but fortunately it was already too late for this crew because every last one of us was still clinging by half-painted vitamin-deficient fingernails from some brittle angelic reef deflecting this loaded yet indecipherable noise as if brokering their collective mind of ancient portents upon new data.
+That is to say, everyone on this wing of the Jesus & Mary Chain fan club of Lincoln Park, by classless design, had already picked sides.
 It was one of those perfectly chilled crisp Friday the 13ths.
-A startling, slightly chilled, beautiful autumn day.
+A startling, aromatic beautiful autumn day.
 Picture perfect for all the errand hopping on the agenda that morning as we rolled off the awful mattress and box springs still on the floor nearly two years after making the apartment home.
 But witness the sky on this most faux spooky of days!
 The cosmos had fortuitously strung together a cluster of these perfectly tempered days where blue outweighed white in an undeclared spat for best sky of the ’85 season well-punctuated by things only doppler shadows can know.
 Betsy and I worked, she in an office on K Street, I out in Fairfax County out in the field, as they say in the engineering business, but we’d both taken the day off to arrange our own wedding.
 Such it is with second and third betrothals.
 Soon enough that opulent autumn sky would be gone, junked briefly for a different sort of punk and disorderly phase of spatial lovemaking.
 Lighting is everything.
 The absence of light encourages the spooky, and with all that was riding on this ceremony, we were standing not with tradition, but with the decadent charms of a corrupt and convening age.
 Black the eager pigment of night sky gaping, lifeless and without form now cloaked the city.
-Black the earnest parchment of searching souls clutching at unstated crucifixes roamed the ruddy red streets, fluttering like unlikely moths, beguiling as gnats and patched voices of unprepped kids standing for the skid as if it were the braver thing to do, oh boy, bang girls greasing the bid with cherry red lipstick and cheap chemical romance, unbound buff studs on the porch without a hayseed among them, blue fox and pitch simple, copper rain and platinum coif devices boasting angry and resentful secrets kept in ripped pockets, wrapped purses, weekend spikes, spit into the wind of spoiler anthems, imaginary combat, yes, granny boots and suddenly hip corsets pulled out of the closet on high, and once more for a short season until seasoned rage turns molten heads again, digging up family roots as ruthless as the open fly—all—kept flowing, the basement door propped open in a dubious signature to greet our gesture savvy congregation with increasing hints of how swollen the number growing to fill the walls and halls, circles and cliques our particular DC Rowhouse had coming.
+Black the earnest parchment of searching souls clutching at unstated crucifixes roamed the ruddy red streets, fluttering like unlikely moths, beguiling as gnats and patched voices of unprepped kids standing for the skid as if it were the braver thing to do, oh boy, bang girls greasing the bid with cherry red lipstick and cheap chemical romance, unbound buff studs on the porch without a hayseed among them, blue fox and pitch simple, copper rain and platinum coif devices boasting angry and resentful secrets kept in ripped pockets, wrapped purses, weekend spikes, spit into the wind of spoiler anthems, imaginary combat, yes, granny boots and suddenly hip corsets pulled out of the closet on high, and once more for a short season until seasoned rage turns molten heads again, digging up family roots as ruthless as the open fly — all — kept flowing, the basement door propped open in a dubious signature to greet our gesture savvy congregation with increasing hints of how swollen the number growing to fill the walls and halls, circles and cliques our particular DC Rowhouse had coming.
 Quiet neighborhood expectations meets noisy to the bone.
 All fresh certainties.
-Earlier in this bright day, juggling her tasks and anxieties, her senior parent’s arrival on Delta, shagging borrowed dress from Eva, which was actually Eva’s mother’s wedding dress, and shopping for items not to be found in this once conservative town for at least another decade and a half.
+Earlier in this bright day, juggling her tasks and anxieties, her senior parent’s arrival on Delta, shagging borrowed dress from Eva, her mother’s wedding dress, and shopping for items not to be found in this once conservative town for at least another decade and a half.
 We finally bought a red rose and had them spray painted black.
 Rather apropos, I guess, now that I think about it all these thin and fat years later.

 That afternoon I canvassed the Mall like any good punk rocker, handing out DIY wedding invitations to almost anyone, promoting suburban band Asbestos Rockpyle in as good a light as it ever got.
 Mine was not a sophisticated methodology as wedding planning goes, but it was one that would work best with a crowd always looking for an immediate place and an excuse to be, an immediate place and platform to show it off, an immediate place and sound to bang a band, or an immediate place and open tap to get wasted, sloshed, or completely wasted.
 Not having a enough notable friends who I thought might show up, having only been in town the same length of time as my box springs, I was just gerrymandering the district for best results.
 Not to mention that all this marriage business had only started about three weeks earlier, on a dare.